 Women Travelers: If you are a woman traveling abroad, please review our travel tips for Women Travelers.

 LGBT Rights: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events in Bermuda.
-While Bermuda does not recognize same sex marriage, Bermuda has anti-discrimination protection for LGBTs; immigration and adoption rights for same-sex partners; and other spousal benefits in line with heterosexual marriage rights.
+Bermuda has anti-discrimination protection for LGBT people; immigration and adoption rights for same-sex partners; and other spousal benefits in line with heterosexual marriage rights.
 The U.S. Consulate has not received reports of anti-LGBT harassment or behavior directed at U.S. citizens in Bermuda.
 For more detailed information about LGBT rights in Bermuda, you may review the State Department’s Country Reports on Human Rights Practices.
 For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our LGBT Travel Information page.

 Accessibility: Individuals with disabilities may find accessibility and accommodation very different from what is available in the United States.
 Bermuda does not currently have legislation on access to transportation, communication, and public buildings for persons with disabilities.
 Very few hotels would be considered fully compliant with the Americans with Disabilities Act (ADA).
 We recommend you always check with the hotel or property where you will be staying to see if their dimensions for rooms, doors, and bathrooms are ADA-compliant.
 Outside of the City of Hamilton, sidewalks are generally unavailable or not suitable for wheelchairs.
 Public ferries are handicap accessible, as are some of the public buses, but most bus stops are not.
 Handicap accessible taxis are available for hire in Bermuda.